 An application for leave of absence form must be used for all absence other than medical appointments or illness.
 The form is available to download from the school website.
 The application must be received at least four weeks in advance.
 Leave during term time is strongly discouraged.
 Though each application will be carefully considered, leave is rarely authorised unless there are clear extenuating circumstances.
-Authorised leave is subject to continued high attendance.
 We make regular checks on attendance and punctuality and work closely with the County Attendance Team to support families in order that children develop good attendance habits.